Programs and Strategies

 - Using drought-resistant grass, shrubs and trees to reduce watering requirements.

-- Using indigenous planting materials that do not require special treatments to thrive in the environment.
+- Using native planting materials that do not require special treatments to thrive in the environment.

-- Hold America Recycles Day activities annually to raise awareness towards TCNJ’s recycling program.
+- Host America Recycles Day activities annually to raise awareness towards TCNJ’s recycling program.